ICRN Quarterly and Special Meetings

 Below, you can find information about upcoming meetings and recordings of past meetings.

-If you have questions or want to present at a future meeting, please email shiftingseasons@menominee.edu.
+If you have questions or would like to present at a future meeting, please email shiftingseasons@menominee.edu.

 Next Meeting